About the Political Economy Program

 Courses and Requirements

 The courses for the 36-hour political economy major include such subject areas as principles of economics, money and banking, American government, international relations, western political thought, constitutional law, and business & government.
-View the course requirements, as well as learn more about the political economy program at Spring Arbor University in the political economy catalog taken from the undergraduate catalog.
+View the course requirements, as well as learn more about the political economy program at Spring Arbor University in the undergraduate catalog.